 Tuition is payable at the beginning of each term.
 Students are welcome to pay tuition via Relay's payment plans and/or federal financial aid when available.
-One-year certification/licensure-only programs are not eligible for federal financial aid.
+Alternative Certification Programs are not eligible for federal financial aid.

 Please note, the tuition costs linked below do not reflect pending education awards (such as Segal AmeriCorps Education Awards, or Relay Residency Scholarships), external scholarships, or employer coverage which may reduce your tuition responsibility each academic year.

 Learn more on the tuition and financial aid page

 What financial aid or tuition support is available to me?